 - Use a kitchen scale.
 Baking with a scale is much more accurate than cup measurements.
 To convert this recipe, click the “metric” button next to the ingredients title on the recipe card.
 If you do not have a scale, use a spoon to fluff the flour first, then spoon it into your measuring cup.

 - Use a blender for the puree.
-I recommend using a blender or immersion blender and not a food processor.
-You can definitely use one but the puree will not be as smooth!
+I recommend using a blender or immersion blender and not a food processor or the puree will not be as smooth.

 - Don’t let the puree get too cold.
 Once the puree is in the ice bath, set a timer and stir frequently to cool it quickly.
 The puree should feel room temperature or slightly cooler, but not cold.
 If it gets too cold the gelatin will set and the mousse will end up clumpy.